totvslabs/pyCarol/tutorial/chapters/ch2_ingestion/README.md

 ## Sending it to carol

-We start by defining a connection to the carol platform.
+We start by defining a connection to the Carol platform.
 To make the connection, though, we need to setup the security authorization to the environment, which is made through the access **Token**.
 We've created this security token on the previous chapter, if you are not familiar with it, please, check the Introduction page.

 ```python
 from pycarol import Carol, Staging, ApiKeyAuth